How To Easily Write An Animal Report With Kids

 Step Six: Write Animal Report Good Copy

-After students have went through the editing and revision process, they are ready to write a good copy for their report.
+After students edit and revise their draft reports, they're ready to write the good copy of their report.
 Students can use differentiated templates or their own writing paper for the good copy of their reports.

 Step Seven: Illustrate Report